A baby and a dog died after being left in a car for about six hours, police say

 An investigation is underway, according to the post, and the medical examiner’s office is determining the cause of death.

-A spokesperson from the sheriff’s office confirmed to TODAY.com that the child was a baby girl named Myrical.
+A spokesperson from the sheriff’s office said that the child was a baby girl named Myrical.

-York County Sheriff Ron Montgomery said in the press conference that on the afternoon of September 12, police responded to a hospital in Newport News, Virginia, after an elderly man entered the emergency room and reported a deceased child in his car outside.
+York County Sheriff Ron Montgomery said in the press conference that on Tuesday afternoon, police responded to a hospital in Newport News, Virginia, after an elderly man entered the emergency room and reported a deceased child in his car outside.

 When staff went outside, they saw a black trash bag in the car that contained the baby.